backstage/backstage/docs/conf/index.md

 different environments.

-The configuration is shared between the frontend and backend, meaning that values that are common between the two only needs to be defined once.
+The configuration is shared between the frontend and backend, meaning that values that are common between the two only need to be defined once.
 Such as the `backend.baseUrl`.

 For more details, see [Writing Configuration](./writing.md).